wilkerwma/admission-test/README.md

 ## Requirements

  Read the requirements to understand the features.
-They are written as User Stories.
+They were written as User Stories.
 The **Acceptance Criteria** will be used as guidelines when reviewing your delivery.

  #### Registration